How to buy the best dehumidifier

 That's because the higher the temperature, and the higher the humidity level, the more effectively a refrigerant dehumidifier will work.
 So, if a dehumidifier has a capacity of 18 litres, this doesn't mean you should expect it to extract 18 litres of water a day from your home.

 We test all dehumidifiers in realistic conditions to help you pick the right one.
-We measure how much water each dehumidifier pulls from the air at 21ºC and 10ºC, both with 59% RH.
+We measure how much water each dehumidifier pulls from the air at 21ºC and 10ºC, both with 59% relative humidity.

-If you've got a tiny home, you won't want a great, hulking dehumidifier taking up precious space.
+If you've got a small home, you won't want a hulking dehumidifier taking up precious space.

-The smallest dehumidifiers have a capacity of 8 to 10 litres.
-Size wise, these smaller models will range between 18cm x 38cm x 18cm, and 36cm x 55cm x 33cm (w x h x d).
+The smallest dehumidifiers have a capacity of 7 to 10 litres.
+Size-wise, these smaller models will range between 18cm x 38cm x 18cm, and 36cm x 55cm x 33cm (w x h x d).

 What features do dehumidifiers have?